grincon0/bamazon/README.md

 The application is really intuitive and easy to use.

-If you can to run the Mananger or Supervisor simply run:
+To view the Mananger or Supervisor versions of the application, simply run:

 `node bamazonManager.js`